 Determining a dog’s real age is far more complicated than simply multiplying by seven for every “human” year.
 According to veterinarians and researchers, size and breed both play major roles in canine aging.

-From tiny Teacup Poodles to giant Great Danes; there simply cannot be a one-size-fits-all calculation for the entire species.
+From tiny Chihuahuas to giant Great Danes; there simply cannot be a one-size-fits-all calculation for the entire species.

 A study led by Dr. Kate Creevy of the University of Georgia College of Veterinary Medicine found that while small dogs have the aging advantage later in life, they age faster in the first two years.
 On the other hand, very large dogs can take up to two years to reach full maturity, but may only live another five or six years.